powerpak/pathospot-compare/README.md

 #### mugsy_plot

-`rake mugsy_plot` generates a phylogram using R's `ape` library from the phylogenetic tree produced in the `rake mugsy` task.
-Remember to specify `OUT_PREFIX` if you have already run `rake mugsy` so it can find your tree file; if not, you'll need to specify *all* of the variables required for `rake mugsy`.
+`rake mugsy_plot` generates phylograms using R's `ape` library from the phylogenetic trees produced in the `rake mugsy` task.
+Remember to specify `OUT_PREFIX` if you have already run `rake mugsy` so it can find your tree files; if not, you'll need to specify *all* of the variables required for `rake mugsy`.
+You will find the plots saved as PDF files in the `OUT` directory.

 #### mauve